T0rquemada/ToDo/README.md

 4. Open web page in browser
 ### Manually
 1. Create "data.db" file
-2. Run next functions in python file (in root of project).
+2. Create .py file in root of project, and copy code under in it.
+Then run it.
 This will create tables in database
 ```python
 import sqlite3